MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 title: Release notes for Mesh
 description: Mesh release notes ms.service: mesh
-author: qianw211
+author: typride
-ms.author: qianwen
+ms.author: tmilligan
-ms.date: 1/23/2023
+ms.date: 02/18/2024
 ms.topic: Guide
 keywords: Microsoft Mesh, M365, Unity, API, release notes, reference, documentation, features, performance
 ---

 # Mesh release notes

-**Release notes for the Immersive spaces in Microsoft Mesh on PC & Quest 2**
+**Release notes for Microsoft Mesh on PC & Quest 2**

+## Version 5.24.02 (Preview)

+## Version 5.24.01

+### Resolve product issues

+The following product issues have been fixed for this release:

+* Unexpected startup failure when launching Quest app related to conditional access now provides a more relevant error message: "Either your Quest device or Mesh app is currently blocked by your organization's AAD Conditional Access policies.
+Please contact your IT administrator for assistance."

+    This should provide more clarity when conditional access is blocking usage of the quest application, helping customers better understand why the app failed to load.
+(38252)

 ## Version 5.2315.0